 Whether you've come to find someone to make music for your film, someone to play and record viola for your next album or simply to listen to my music, you've come to the right place!

-I make both instrumental music with a lot of viola and vocal music with various vocalists like Dutch vocalist Mylène van den Weijer.
-All my vocal music is released under the project name Compendium to avoid any confusion, as I make most of my general musical ideas into both a vocal and an instrumental version.
+I make both instrumental music with a lot of viola and vocal music with various vocalists.
+All my vocal music is released under the project name Compendium, which you can find by going to the dedicated CompendiuM page.

 Please let me help you get to your destination as quickly as possible!